Lime Drizzle Cake

 • Pour the batter into the prepared pan, even out the batter and give the pan a few thwacks on the counter to remove any air bubbles.

-• Bake for about 50-55 minutes until the top has started to brown and a toothpick inserted into the center comes out clean.
-I would cross my fingers that it doesn't collapse.
+• Bake for about 50 to 60 minutes until the top has started to brown and a toothpick inserted into the center comes out with just a few moist crumbs.
+Check the loaf cake after about 30 or 40 minutes and cover it loosely with aluminum foil if it is starting to brown.

 • Cool in the pan for 10 minutes, and then invert and transfer to a cooling rack.